Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links: The OCR Transmission Design

-The difficulty for solving Problem \eqref{Findfainonconvx} lies in checking the convexity of the constraints.
-To transform it into a convex problem, some mathematical manipulations on these constraints are performed by four steps as follows.
+From Problem \eqref{Findfainonconvx}, it is seen that the constraints cannot be transformed into functions of only $\mathbf{E}=\bm{\phi}^{*}\bm{\phi}^{T}$ as in \cite{hong2020robust} where the direct communication link is obstructed, but are functions of both $\mathbf{E}$ and $\bm{\phi}$ here.
+Thus, the optimization variable can only be $\bm{\phi}$ instead of $\mathbf{E}$.
+To transform Problem \eqref{Findfainonconvx} into a convex problem w.r.t. $\bm{\phi}$, we propose novel mathematical manipulations on these constraints in four steps as follows.

 \textbf{Step 1}: Transform the constraint of \eqref{FindfainonconvxLMI} into convex ones.

 \textbf{(1)} We note that the $c_{k}^{\textrm{Partial}}$ in \eqref{FindfainonconvxLMI} is non-concave w.r.t. $\bm{\phi}$ due to the fact that $\mathbf{\bar{\mathbf{G}}}_{ce,k}\mathbf{\Xi}_{e}\mathbf{\bar{\mathbf{G}}}_{ce,k}^{H}$ is a non-negative semidefinite matrix.
 To address this issue, the term $c_{k}^{\textrm{Partial}}$ can be equivalently rewritten as